Brutus Hamilton: Biography

-Following the 1932 Olympics, Hamilton became coach of the track and field team at the University of California in Berkeley.
+Following the 1932 Olympics, Hamilton became coach of the track and field team at the University of California, Berkeley.
 He coached at Cal from then until his retirement in 1965, with time off to serve as a major in the U.S. Air Intelligence in England during World War II.
 He was athletic director at Berkeley from 1946 to 1955, during which time he recruited both Lynn (Pappy) Waldorf and Pete Newell, two of Cal's greatest coaches; he was an assistant dean of students; and he chaired the NCAA Track and Field Rules Committee for 10 years.

 At Cal, Hamilton coached many athletes of great ability, among them Archie Williams, Hal Davis, Grover Klemmer, Guinn Smith, Jack Yerman, Jerry Siebert, Leamon King, Don Bowden (the first American to break the 4-minute mile barrier), Lon Spurrier, Willie White, Dave Archibald, Forrest Beaty, and Dave Maggard.
 Maggard eventually replaced him in both positions at Cal.
 In 1936, when he was for a second time the U.S. decathlon coach, his athletes swept the event and Archie Willams took the gold medal in the 400 meters.
 In 1952, Hamilton coached the U.S. Olympic track and field team in Helsinki;

 He was the U.S. track and field coach for the 1953 Maccabiah Games in Israel.
 In 1965, he coached the U.S. team in the USA-USSR meet.

 Brutus was also a writer and poet, and a collection of his letters was published in 1975.

 Brutus Hamilton died in Berkeley, California, on December 28, 1970.
 In 1974 he was inducted into the National Track and Field Hall of Fame.
 Earlier in 1950 he was selected as Missouri’s Greatest Amateur Athlete.
 In 1998, the annual Cal Bears track meet was renamed the Brutus Hamilton Memorial Invitational.